CU Boulder has many support and advocacy resources available for our campus community.

 - Provides workshops, therapy groups, individual counseling, psychological testing, psychiatric care and more

-- Primary locations: Center for Community (C4C) and Wardenburg Health Center (walk-in hours M-F: 10 a.m. to 4 p.m.)
+- Primary location: Center for Community (C4C), Walk-in hours Monday through Friday: 10 a.m. to 4 p.m.

 The Faculty and Staff Assistance Program (FSAP) can be reached at 303-492-3020.